-During the year ended 30 June 2021 the resolutions at the Annual General Meeting held on 25 November 2020 were decided on poll rather than by a show of hands.
+During the year, the resolutions at the Annual General Meeting were decided on poll rather than by a show of hands.

 Recommendation 6.5 - Electronic securityholder communication functionality

 Securityholders are provided with the option to receive communications from, and send communications to, the Company and its security registry electronically.